Penneys is now stocking €7 period underwear… but are they any good?

-You’ve probably heard the phrase thrown about in conversation from time to time, but maybe you’re unfamiliar with what exactly period underwear actually is.
-A product that very much does what it says on the tin, period underwear are undergarments designed to be worn during your period, with the idea being that you use them in place of single-use alternatives such as pads or tampons.
+By no means a new concept, period underwear has been around for years.
+However, what sets the Penneys ones apart is that, unlike most others on the market, they’re not accompanied by the hefty price tag you’d expect.
+A product that very much does what it says on the tin, period underwear are undergarments designed to be worn during your period – the idea being that you use them in place of single-use alternatives such as pads or tampons.

 Cheap as chips, do they really work though?

-In stores now, keep an eye out for them whenever you do finally manage to make it into Penneys next.
+In stores now, keep an eye out for them whenever you next make it into Penneys.